nnttoo/indonesiaaddselector/Readme.md

 Data for all districts and cities for all of Indonesia is relatively small, we don't need to use databases like mysql for things like this.

+Address data is stored in a txt file, and can be used in static hosting such as the github page. to be more efficient, I separate the txt file for each province, so that the address text file becomes smaller. one text is only around 50kb.

+To make that data cross-domain accessible, to retrieve data I use iframe and postmessage instead of ajax.

 I recommend you copy the <b>docs</b> folder on your own hosting, but to make it easy, you can also use the src script tag that points to this github page, although I don't know the extent to which the github page can be relied upon if used for many websites.